Gilgamech/website/www/Gillogisms.md

 1. Political term as a balance between consistency of policy and prevention of corruption in government.
 One of the downsides to democracies is the bipolar nature of foreign policy across numerous administrations. - 2022
 1. Politics need to be inclusive of all voters, not just special interests. - 2023
 1. Pollution is dumping useful raw materials into the environment.
 Carbon monoxide is a powerful reducing agent and hugely valuable to industry, and we dump it out of our cars instead of capturing it.
 (The CO molecule's carbon's 2 free hands want to hold an Oxygen atom's 2 free hands to become relatively-inert CO2.) - 2018
+1. Pros and cons - productivity and conductivity. - 2023
+1. Positive dispositive - Economic metric related to the outcome of a court case.  - 2023
 1. Power is the ability to do things.
 1. Power over others as power over your own impatience.
 1. Praying is literally the least you can do. - 2013 - Sometimes it's also the most you can do. - 2018 - Maybe it's better for certain people to be praying, instead of doing more, because anything more they do makes it worse. - 2022